What is Root Rot?

 Preventing Root Rot

 Prevention is key when it comes to root rot.
-Here are some tips to help you prevent this common plant disease:
+Follow these tips to minimize the risk of your plants falling victim to this disease:

 1. Proper Drainage

 Avoid overwatering your plants and ensure that the soil has adequate drainage.
 Use pots with drainage holes and consider adding perlite or sand to the soil mix to improve drainage.

 Plants that are too close together can create a humid environment, which is ideal for fungal growth.
 Provide sufficient spacing between plants to promote air circulation and reduce the risk of root rot.

 3. Use Sterilized Soil

 When planting new plants or repotting existing ones, make sure to use sterilized soil.
 This helps eliminate any fungal spores that may be present and reduces the chances of root rot.

 If you suspect that your plant has root rot, prompt action is essential to save it.
 Here are some steps you can take:

 Carefully remove the affected parts of the plant, including any rotten roots.
 Trim them back to healthy tissue using clean and sterilized pruning tools.

 Repot the plant in fresh, well-draining soil, ensuring that the new pot has adequate drainage holes.
 Avoid overwatering and monitor the moisture levels closely.